Dr. Charlie Weingroff, DPT, ATC, CSCS redefines the language between the rehabilitation and performance enhancement training landscapes.

 A must-have for every personal trainer, strength coach, and physical therapist.

-Now available for digital video streaming!
+Available for digital video streaming!

 While there are plenty of examples for those who just want the exercises, T=R is more about designing your own blueprints based on common rules that medical professionals and personal trainers should honor.

 If you weren’t there, this puts you in the room for the entirety of an extraordinary voyage with one of the most influential and outspoken voices in the industry.
 Training=Rehab, Rehab=Training will surely be an educational milestone and a must-have in the collection for every physical therapist, strength coach and personal trainer.

 The goal of my video is teach non-medical professionals the SFMA with restrictor plates.
 There will be no breakouts, no manual therapy, and no treating pain.